ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

 6. Go back into your `ME2` folder and open the `config_eldenring.toml`

-7. Add the `.dll` mods `.dll` file into the config where you added Seamless Coop in a previous step.\ Separate the `.dll` mods you are using with a `,`.
+7. Add the `.dll` mods `.dll` file into the config where you added Seamless Coop in a previous step.<br /> Separate the `.dll` mods you are using with a `,`.

   ```